01zulfi/curriculum/nodeJS/final_project/conclusion.md

 I want to emphasize again that the learning never really stops but also that you've come a long way.
 Keep up the good work, burn through the Getting Hired course, and get ready to start job hunting!

-### Additional Resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.

-* [Additional frameworks](https://expressjs.com/en/resources/frameworks.html) built on Express for building specific apps (ie. Feathers for chat applications)
-* More on APIs with this [fantastic intro video](https://www.youtube.com/watch?v=oBW_VNg4qD0)